Yichuans/datasheet-format-pelican-md/MD_ready/pelican_France - Lagoons of New Caledonia.md

 Before western importations, the land had no mammals except for bats of which there are 9 species, 6 endemic or nearly so, including the New Caledonian wattled bat *Chalinolobus neocaledonicus* (EN) and Loyalty bent-wing bat *Miniopterus robustior* (EN), longtailed fruit bat *Notopteris macdonaldi* (VU), New Caledonia long-eared bat *Nyctophilus nebulosus* (CR), ornate flying fox *Pteropus ornatus* (VU) and New Caledonia flying fox *P. vetulus* (VU).
 There are 70 species of reptile, 62 being endemic.
 There are three land snakes on the Loyalty Islands, but most reptiles are geckos and skinks, including two giant and two smaller geckoes *Rhacodactylus* spp. and the recently rediscovered Bocourt’s eyelid skink *Phoboscincus bocourti* (CI, 2006).
 Marine turtles include the green *Chelonia mydas* (EN:1,500-2,000 individuals) which breeds on the islands, hawksbill *Eretmochelys imbricata* (CR), occasional olive ridley *Lepidochelys olivacea* (VU) and loggerhead *Caretta caretta* (EN: 200-300).
 The last forms 10-20% of the Pacific population.
 The 14 species of sea snakes live mostly in the lagoons, particularly the great North and South lagoons.

 New Caledonia is an avian hot spot and Endemic Bird Area with 105 species, 23 being found only in New Caledonia (C.I, 2006).
 According to the IUCN *2008 Red List of Threatened Species,* the land birds under most threat are the endemic New Caledonian owlet-nightjar *Aegotheles savesi* (CR), New Caledonian lorikeet *Charmosyna diadema* (CR), New Caledonian rail *Gallirallus lafresnayanus* (CR), horned parakeet *Eunymphicus cornutus* (VU), crow honeyeater *Gymnomyza aubryana* (CR) and the endemic flightless kagu *Rhynochetos jubatus* (EN) which is in a monotypic family; also the Australian bittern *Botaurus poiciloptilus* (EN).
 Seabirds occur in great numbers: 50% of the global populations of the wedge-tailed shearwater *Puffinus pacificus*, and black noddy *Anous minutus* are found there and some 10% of the world populations of the great frigatebird *Fregata minor*, lesser frigatebird *F. ariel,* Dougall’s tern *Sterna dougalli* and black-naped tern *S. sumatrana*.
-Vulnerable sea birds are the Chatham albatross *Thalassarche eremita* (VU), Campbell albatross *T.impavida* (VU), southern royal albatross *Diomedea epomophora* (VU), white-throated storm-petrel *Nesofregetta fuliginosa* (VU),

-white-necked petrel *Pterodroma cervicalis* (VU), providence petrel *P. solandri* (VU) and Buller’s shearwater *Puffinus bulleri* (VU).
+Vulnerable sea birds are the Chatham albatross *Thalassarche eremita* (VU), Campbell albatross *T.impavida* (VU), southern royal albatross *Diomedea epomophora* (VU), white-throated storm-petrel *Nesofregetta fuliginosa* (VU),white-necked petrel *Pterodroma cervicalis* (VU), providence petrel *P. solandri* (VU) and Buller’s shearwater *Puffinus bulleri* (VU).
 Three endemic New Caledonian subspecies are described in the nomination: collared petrel *Pterodroma leucoptera caledonica*, Tahiti petrel *Pseudobulweria rostrata trouessarti* and fairy tern *Sterna nereis exsul* (VU), and two are considered rarities: the Herald petrel *Pterodroma heraldica* and grey noddy *Procelsterna cerulea*.

 CONSERVATION VALUE
 ------------------